 - Be required to prepare a research plan, progress reports, and a final presentation describing the results of their research program

-- Participate in professional development workshops and social activities
+- Participate in professional development workshops, technical workshops and community-building activities

 To participate in the program, students should:

 - be a US citizen, US national, or US permanent resident